Did you know that you can easily store cabbage without refrigeration?

-Cabbage needs no special storage at all.
+It takes nothing special to store cabbage without refrigeration.
 Just stick the head somewhere that it won’t get too bumped around.
 Some people recommend wrapping it in newspaper; I’ve never even done that.
 And it does really well without being refrigerated.

-Don’t put it in a plastic bag, as condensataion will form and then the cabbage will mold and rot.
+Don’t put it in a plastic bag, as condensation will form and then the cabbage will mold and rot.

 If you can get cabbage that hasn’t been refrigerated, that’s best as condensate won’t form on the outside leaves.
 Most of the time, though, I’m buying cabbage in the grocery store and it’s been chilled.
 By storing it just out in the open, I’ve never had a problem — the condensate just evaporates.